 However, Luxe made a brief return shortly thereafter, although no updates have yet been revealed as to its current operations.

-Burgher is now in the business of Snapchat sex, selling access to her premium accounts, nude photos, and tailored videos to those willing to pay out for her services.
+Burgher is now on Snapchat, selling access to her premium accounts, adult photos, and tailored videos to those willing to pay out for her services.

 Zoie has since dubbed herself the “mother of egirls” and continues to upload YouTube content on a semi-regular basis.